This blog post was last updated on Wednesday, November 16th.

 In most cases, Class B buildings don’t offer the same luxurious amenities or centralized location as Class A buildings.
 They are normally older than 15 years, putting them slightly out of touch with modern building trends.
 However, they normally provide adequate facilities and middle-of-the-line experiences.
 In turn, Class B buildings tend to generate average market rents.

 Because Class B buildings aren’t guaranteed to generate the highest returns, they’re viewed as riskier investment opportunities.
-Some investors approach Class B buildings as renovation opportunities.
-After investors bring new life to a building, it could command Class A rents.
+Some investors with a value-add strategy Class B buildings as renovation opportunities.
+After bringing new life to a building, investors could generate Class A rents, or sell the property for a high return.

 Class B buildings may or may not be professionally managed by a company or individual.
-It’s not uncommon for buildings in this property class to have deferred maintenance issues.
-This can put a slight damper on tenants’ experiences, without necessarily driving them elsewhere.
+It’s not uncommon for buildings in this property class to have deferred maintenance issues, although slight inconveniences may not necessarily drive tenants elsewhere.

 Class C Property: Lower-Quality Buildings Charging Below-Average Rents